edelstone/tints-and-shades/README.md

 ### Analogous

-Adds two palettes using hues 30° on either side of the base color, resulting in low contrast, cohesive combinations suited for subtle variation.
+Adds two palettes using hues 30° on either side of the base color, resulting in low-contrast, cohesive combinations suited for subtle variation.

 ### Triadic